Rudeg/react-input-calendar/README.md

 Setting this value to true will hide the calendar, this works best in conjunction with onBlur prop.

+#### props.onFocus

+Type: `Function`

+Default: null

+Set a function that will be triggered when the input field is focused.

 #### props.closeOnSelect

 Type: `Boolean`